-he Euganean Hills rise up in Northeast Italy, not far from the city of Venice.
+The Euganean Hills rise up in Northeast Italy, not far from the city of Venice.
 This group of Volcanic reliefs has few rivals in terms of history, beauty and charm.
 It’s like a treasure chest, full of precious jewels.
 Among these, the local food and wine: let’s start knowing and appreciating these delicacies, surrounded by enchanting landscapes, suspended between past and present. (read more)

-sole mio’, one of the most famous Italian songs, is very effective in celebrating the joyful spirit of Naples and of its people.
+‘Osole mio’, one of the most famous Italian songs, is very effective in celebrating the joyful spirit of Naples and its people.
 A spirit strongly present also in the food of this city: let’s get familiar with it, appreciating its history and its exquisite ingredients.
 Let’s be carried away by a whirlwind of colors and flavors overwhelming all senses. (read more)